-To freeze an object, use will first have to case the object to the IFreezable interface.
-After that, you are able to call the Freeze method.
+To freeze an object, you will first have to cast the object to the IFreezable interface.
+After that, you will be able to call the Freeze method.

 '''

 var invoice = new Invoice();

 invoice.Id = 123456;

 ((IFreezable)invoice).Freeze();

 '''

 The IFreezable interface will be injected into the Invoice class after compilation.
 Tools that are not aware of Post-Sharp may incorrectly report that the Invoice class does not implement the IFreezable interface.